A 501(c)(3) nonprofit

 Mutual respect

-Recovery is hard.
-The ranch is a place where that hardness is held with dignity, not judgment.
+Sobriety is hard.
+The ranch is a place where that work is held with dignity, not judgment.

 Quiet structure